ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

       ```
       {: pre}

-   - Other distributions: please consult the OS vendor documentation.
+   - Other distributions: consult the OS vendor documentation.

-8. Discover the device using the Target IP address obtained from the {{site.data.keyword.slportal}}.
+8. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.slportal}}.

      a.
 Run the discovery against the iSCSI array:
      ```